tomoleary/tomoleary.github.io/_pages/research.md

 ## Software

+I have written a significant amount of software in Fortran, Matlab, and C++.
+Some of the software projects which I have led or contributed to are described below.

 I focus on many aspects of finite element analysis, and have developed, both in terms of software and the underlying mathematics, several finite element methods which are characterized by having:
 - High-order convergence (heirarchical high-order discretizations for different element shapes and "energy" spaces).
 - Proofs of numerical stability (inf-sup conditions satisfied for variational formulations).